cityjson/RhinoCityJSON/README.md

 ## The GH components
 A simple summary of the plugin's component.

-### Reader
+### Reader Objects
-The Reader processes all the object data supplied by a CityJSON file.
+The Reader Objects processes all the object data supplied by a CityJSON file.

 Inputs:
 * Path.
 A path to a CityJSON file.
 Multiple file paths are optional, based on the data stored in the file they will be placed correctly related to each other.
 * Activate.
-A boolean dictating if the component is active or not.
+A Boolean dictating if the component is active or not.
 * Settings.
-A settings string that can be supplied by the Settings component.
+A settings object that can be supplied by the Settings component.

 Outputs:
 * Geometry.
 A list of single surface Breps.
-* Surface Info Keys.
-The keys of semantic info that corresponds 1:1 with the geometry.
-* Surface Info Values.
-The values of semantic info that corresponds 1:1 with the geometry.
-* Object Info Keys.
-The keys of sematic info that corresponds with the object (names).
-* Object Info Values.
-The values of semantic info that corresponds with the object (names).
+* Surface Information.
+Information 1:1 related to the surfaces that are output by the geometry output.
+* Object Information.
+Information related to the objects.

-### Template Reader (potentially buggy)
+### Reader Template (buggy)
-The Template Reader processes all the template data supplied by a CityJSON file.
+The Reader Template processes all the template data supplied by a CityJSON file.
+The Geometry and Surface Information output are related to the templates while the Object data is related to the objects that use the templates.
+This data can be baked directly to rhino with the Template Bakery.
+To cast all the data to represent the objects use the Tempate2Object component.
+This will allow the user to easily modify the data in grasshopper however it will lose the template knowledge.

 Inputs:
 * Path.
 A path to a CityJSON file.
 Multiple file paths are optional, based on the data stored in the file they will be placed correctly related to each other.
 * Activate.
-A boolean dictating if the component is active or not.
+A Boolean dictating if the component is active or not.
 * Settings.
-A settings string that can be supplied by the Settings component.
+A settings object that can be supplied by the Settings component.

 Outputs:
 * Template Geometry.
 A list of single surface Breps representing the templates.
-* Surface Info Keys.
-The keys of semantic info that corresponds 1:1 with the geometry.
-* Surface Info Values.
-The values of semantic info that corresponds 1:1 with the geometry.
-* Object Info Keys.
-The keys of sematic info that corresponds with the object (names).
-* Object Info Values.
-The values of semantic info that corresponds with the object (names).
+* Surface Information.
+Information 1:1 related to the surfaces that are output by the geometry output.
+* Object Information.
+Information related to the objects that utilize the templates.

 ### Document Reader